 Pearson warns Johnny off the job, given the imminent introduction of the armoured vehicle with all its additional features - steel enforced, bullet proof, police radio hook up - which Pearson summarises as "a tank on wheels".
 But Johnny has planned the job for too long to give in now, as he explains to his rather reluctant team:

 Apparently the book (by Derek Bickerton, can't get hold of it unfortunately) is set in Birmingham; here the action is moved to Newcastle (with I'm afraid the usual proviso that nobody even attempts a Geordie accent, but I suppose if Michael Caine's Carter can get away with it then what the hell) and it's a rare pleasure to see a film of this time filmed away from London (although I also think of Hell is a City, in Manchester).
 Even so, some of the scenes were filmed in Rugby and also Richmond-on-Thames, but Payroll has attracted the interest of film enthusiasts in the area, as an example of celluloid history of the city.
-One of the best sites is http://oldnovocastrian.blogspot.co.uk/2010/10/newcastle-in-film-payroll.html which has plenty of stills from the film, (including the one above) identifying (in a similar manner to the 'reelstreets' website) the exact locations of the scenes where ever possible There's nothing I can see on youtube just on Payroll, but this is a nicely put together montage on Newcastle quayside from Payroll, Get Carter, Spender and Auf Wiedersehen Pet uploaded by pecka2k, but it's not available any longer sadly.
+One of the best sites is http://oldnovocastrian.blogspot.co.uk/2010/10/newcastle-in-film-payroll.html which has plenty of stills from the film, (including the one above) identifying (in a similar manner to the 'reelstreets' website) the exact locations of the scenes where ever possible.
+There's nothing I can see on youtube just on Payroll; there used to be a nicely put together montage on Newcastle quayside from Payroll, Get Carter, Spender and Auf Wiedersehen Pet uploaded by pecka2k, but it's not available any longer sadly.

-Once the team mange to sort themselves out with a radio jammer, they are ready for the big day, although Johnny has already manged to try and ingratiate himself with Katie (she is playing hard to get though, plainlhy more interested in whatever deal Johnny has with her husband and in what might be in it for her financially than in Johnny himself).
-The second part of the film is also set up, as there are a number of domestic scenes with Parker and his wife (Billy Whitelaw) and thier child to establish their happy home life, which is aqout to come crashing down around their ears as Johnny and his gang put their plan into operation at last:
+Once the team manage to sort themselves out with a radio jammer, they are ready for the big day, although Johnny has already managed to try and ingratiate himself with Katie (she is playing hard to get though, plainly more interested in whatever deal Johnny has with her husband and in what might be in it for her financially than in Johnny himself).
+The second part of the film is also set up, as there are a number of domestic scenes with Parker and his wife (Billy Whitelaw) and their child to establish their happy home life, which is about to come crashing down around their ears as Johnny and his gang put their plan into operation at last: